NearArc/Incident-Handlers-Journal/README.md

 ## Purpose of This Journal

-The goal of this journal is to track my progress as I learn cybersecurity.
+The goal of this journal is to track my progress as I learn cybersecurity and gain hands-on skills.
-It helps me:
+This documentation helps me practice:

-- practice analyzing logs
+- analyzing logs
-- investigate alerts
+- investigating alerts
-- understand network traffic
+- understanding network traffic
-- write clear incident reports
+- writing clear, structured incident reports
-- build real SOC analyst habits
+- thinking like a SOC analyst

-This repo grows as I complete new labs, tools, and investigations.
+New entries will be added as I complete more labs, tools, and investigations.